Food Bank for Immigrants

 UUC’s Immigrant Justice Team, and six other congregations from the U-District Immigrant Justice Hub, are collecting food donations for immigrant families experiencing food insecurity.
 The Alternative Food Bank Project connects families who are currently experiencing food insecurity, related to concerns of those who are undocumented accessing some community food banks, or due to the detention of a family member and the financial hardship this often adds.

 An aggressive ICE deportation campaign has left many immigrant families vulnerable and wary of reaching out to government-funded food banks and resource centers — the Alternative Food Bank Project was established to help fill this void.
 The project involves partners throughout the Puget Sound coordinating donation drop-off sites.
-Congregation Beth Shalom will serve as the drop-off site for donations for all the U-District Hub congregations for October.
+Congregation Beth Shalom will serve as the drop-off site for donations for all the U-District Hub congregations for again in January, as they did in October.

 The greatest need in the Puget Sound right now is in south King County and Pierce County — but, the U-District Hub is making it easy for you to offer your support to impacted families.
-You can donate food or Safeway gift cards, whichever is easier, during the last half of October.
+You can donate food or Safeway gift cards, whichever is easier.

 Drop-off your donations at the office of Congregation Beth Shalom, 6800 35th Ave NE, on the following dates –

 - Monday, January 13 to Friday, January 17.

 - Tuesday, January 21 to Friday, January 24.
 (No Drop off on January 20, MLK Jr. Day.)

 Their office hours are Monday-Thursday, 9 a.m.-5 p.m. & Friday, 9 a.m.-2 p.m.